Glasite

 The Glasites /ˈɡlæsaɪts/ or Glassites were a small Christian church founded in about 1730 in Scotland by John Glas.
-Glas's faith, as part of the First Great Awakening, was spread by his son-in-law Robert Sandeman into England and America, where the members were called Sandemanians.
+Glas' faith, as part of the First Great Awakening, was spread by his son-in-law Robert Sandeman into England and America, where the members were called Sandemanians.

+The Glasite sect strictly opposed the existence of state churches, with each congregation consisting of multiple elders.
+They strictly observed the Lord's supper weekly, practiced foot washing and opposed the accumulation of wealth.
+Due to the influence of Robert Sandeman, the Glasite churches held a view of soteriology that often resembled certain forms of modern Free Grace theology.

+The last Sandemanian church in America closed in the 1890s, while the last meeting house in the United Kingdom fully closed in 1984.